rust-lang/rust/src/doc/rustc-dev-guide/src/high-level-overview.md

 getting used by some crates in the wild; a practice we hope to gradually phase out).

-Each crate has a `README.md` file that describes, at a high-level, what it contains, and tries to give some kind of explanation (some better than others).

 ## The main stages of compilation

 The Rust compiler is in a bit of transition right now.
 It used to be a